ajalt/clikt/docs/parameters.md

 You can restrict the values to a set of values, and optionally map the input to a new value.
-For example, to create an option that only accepts the value "A" or "B":
+For example, to create an option that only accepts the value "a" or "b":

 ```kotlin
 val opt: String? by option().choice("a", "b")